 My work is a forged synthesis of life experiences and playful inquiry, visual and scientific research with poetic metaphor.
 I make sculpture and functional objects, primarily from cast or fabricated metal hardware and found objects.
 Images and forms are discovered in the physical act of making: bending, building, connecting, stacking and welding.
 In the studio I’m guided by memory and research notes, vivid experiences as a school-age child articulating a canine skeleton or assembling balsa-wood airplanes; or employed as a nurse, binding wounds and applying pulleys and weights to broken limbs.
 This world of invention is the conduit of connection with the viewers’ own imagination: surreal, mechanistic bodies or cosmic catastrophe.
 If a handle or turning mechanism is present, the viewer can initiate the movement and the meaning of the work.
 The pieces are intended to energize space yet remain ambiguous.
 Recognition is contingent and uncertain, but through visual quotation, discovery, and delight-in-making comes a sense of awe, of “being” in the world.

-Breon grew up in Detroit, Michigan during its post-war heyday but mostly its declining years.
-One of her most vivid memories was a visit to a Ford steel manufacturing plant on the Rouge River.
-From a catwalk high above the factory floor, rivers of molten metal were transformed into miles of steel plate, plate that would become part of the engines of prosperity for a nation.
-Her father, painter and Professor of Art and WWII veteran, Peter J. Gilleran, was the first in his family to attend college.
-She attended Cass Technical High School as an “Art and Science” major, a fully integrated school that offered technical and college prep courses.
+I grew up in Detroit, Michigan during its post-war heyday but mostly its declining years.
+One of my most vivid memories was a visit to a Ford steel manufacturing plant on the Rouge River.
+From a catwalk high above the factory floor, rivers of molten metal were transformed into miles of steel plate, material that would help to build the engines of prosperity for a nation.
+I attended Cass Technical High School as an “Art and Science” major, a fully integrated school that offered technical and college prep courses.
 Shortly after leaving Detroit for California, the city was irreparably altered by the infamous “Detroit Riots.”